-Join Steve Caplin for an in-depth discussion in this video Changing the material type, part of Learn Adobe Fuse CC: The Basics.
+Join Steve Caplin for an in-depth discussion in this video Changing the material type, part of Learning Adobe Fuse CC.

 - [Voiceover] One of the most interesting ways…in which you can customize the appearance…of a piece of clothing is to change the material…that's it's made of.…Let's take a look at this jacket.…We'll select it, and at the top,…you can see there's the standard control…for changing the amount of wear,…the amount of edge wear,…the dirt, and so on.…Beneath that, we've got a list…of all the different fabrics…used inside this jacket.…

 The main fabric, the shirt, the pocket flaps,…collar and sleeves, the accents,…even the buttons we could change.…Let's take a look at the shirt, first of all.…At the moment, this is using a material called Bed Sheet.…And it looks vaguely like a bed sheet.…We can change it by choosing…one of these different fabric types down here.…So we could go for a patterned fabric.…And here are the fabrics we can choose from.…